8 Reasons Why Your Baby Isn’t Sleeping Through the Night

 #2 Baby wants to sleep on tummy

-To help make your baby feel more comfortable sleeping on his back, use a swaddle blanket, velcro swaddle, or sleep sack with flaps before he starts rolling.
+To help make your baby (under 3 months) feel more comfortable sleeping on his back until he starts rolling, use a swaddle blanket, velcro swaddle, or sleep sack with flaps.

 Once he starts rolling, transition to a sleep sack without flaps.
 If that jump is too big for your baby, try a transition swaddle temporarily.